mark-archer/hostlang/README.md

     type Person: fields name[String]="no name" age=0 email[String]

-    ; create a new object of type Person with fields set to defaults ; fields with no defaults are set to `undefined` which is usually considered an invalid state new Person
+    ; create a new object of type Person with fields set to defaults ; fields with no defaults are set to 'undefined' which is usually considered an invalid state new Person

     ; create a new object of type Person with the name and age fields set new Person name="Blair" age="youthful"
-    ; unnamed values that are passed in to `new` are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair" "youthful"
+    ; unnamed values that are passed in to 'new' are assigned to fields by order ; so this is equivalent to the previous statement new Person "Blair" "youthful"